 AI vs. neural networks

 As we’ve mentioned before, AI refers to machines that can mimic human cognitive skills.
-Neural networks, on the other hand, refers to a network of artificial neurons or nodes vaguely inspired by the biological neural networks that constitute the human brain.
+Neural networks, on the other hand, refer to a network of artificial neurons or nodes vaguely inspired by the biological neural networks that constitute the human brain.

 Neural network systems function similarly to a chain of neurons in humans that receive and process information.
 Neural networks are built on algorithms found in our brains that aid in their operation.